-Do you use Facebook ads to drive more traffic and conversions?
-For this article, we show you how to track Facebook ads more effectively in Google Analytics, and as a bonus, help you attribute your sales revenue to your campaigns, both online and offline.
+Track Facebook ads more effectively in Google Analytics and attribute sales revenue to your campaigns, both online and offline.

 Like any other marketing channel, it’s important to understand how your Facebook ads impact your performance so that you can improve marketing strategies, customer acquisition, and more importantly, increase ROI.

 By following this guide, you will learn how to track the performance of your Facebook ads within minutes and will become better equipped to attribute your sales revenue back to your most valuable campaigns.

 Without further ado, let’s jump right into.

 Tracking your Facebook campaigns in Google Analytics is essential as it provides you with a bigger picture of your customer journey and shows you how customers are interacting with your website.